dustinws/dustinws/README.md

 ### Hi there 👋

+- I write code for the military
+- I like to climb up rocks
+- Sometimes I lift up heavy things and then put them back down
+- Still trying to figure out functional programming

 <!--
 **dustinws/dustinws** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.